Shree Ganeshay Namah

 Types of sentences

-From meaning point of view sentences are divided in four types.
-They are Statement (assertive sentence) Interrogative sentence , Exclamatory sentence, Imperative sentence.
+From a meaning point of view, sentences are divided into four types.
+They are Statement (assertive sentence) Interrogative sentence, Exclamatory sentence, and Imperative sentence.

-From clause construction point of view, there are three types of sentences .
-They are Simple sentence, Compound sentence, Complex sentence.
+From a clause construction point of view, there are three types of sentences.
+They are Simple sentences, Compound sentences, and Complex sentences.
 These three types are very important to make meaningful and impressive sentences.

-4 types of sentences from meaning point of view in detail.
+4 types of sentences from the meaning point of view in detail.

 1) Statement (assertive sentence )

-It makes simple statement and mostly ends with full stop.
+It makes a simple statement and mostly ends with a full stop.